Pelvic Organ Prolapse

 Our Approach to Pelvic Organ Prolapse

 At CURA Physical Therapies we work with you to reduce the symptoms of pelvic organ prolapse, develop the skills for managing your prolapse and coach you on the habits to have so that the POP's impact is minimal.

 Optimal Posture and Movement: From your feet to your spine we work with you to create good movement patterns, enhance your breathing strategies, improve your core muscle activation all with the goal of reducing pressure on the pelvic floor and pelvic organs.
-This will often include low pressure fitness training.
-We also use ultrasound biofeedback to give you visual feedback on how your deeper abdominal and back muscles are working.
+We find hypopressive training is beneficial.
+Ultrasound biofeedback can give you visual feedback on how your deeper abdominal muscles are working.

 Pelvic Muscle Training: We work to identify which muscles are working too little or too hard and get your pelvic floor muscles to work together in a coordinated way to support your organs.

-General Body Conditioning: We coach you as you work to improve your overall strength and activity level while providing the necessary support for your pelvic floor.
+General Body Conditioning: We coach you in ways to do the activities you want to while protecting and providing support for your pelvic floor.

-Behavioural Rehab: We help uncover the habits you may have that could be putting increased strain on your pelvic organs and identify strategies to help you become aware of how you are functioning in simple everyday activities (e.g. toileting, lifting, etc).
+Behavioural Rehab: We help discover the habits you may have that are putting increased strain on your pelvic organs.
+Then we develop strategies to help you do simple everyday activities (e.g. toileting, lifting, etc).

-Coordinated Effort With Your Gynaecological and Healthcare Team: Sometimes pelvic organ prolapse requires a pessary for support orsurgery and we work with your family doctor and gynaecologist and nurse continence advisors to get you back to full health.
-We also will work with your trainers or fitness instructors to optimize your fitness or activities.
+Coordinated Effort With Your Gynaecological and Healthcare Team: Sometimes pelvic organ prolapse requires a pessary for support or surgery.
+We work with your care team to get you back to full health and activities.
+We will work with your trainers or fitness instructors.